airborne-commando/OPSEC-OSINT-Tools/markdown/scripts.md

 ### Nuke

-Will let you try to scrub and sanatize nvme, ssd, hdd; **BE WARNED** it may brick your device.
+Will let you try to scrub and sanatize nvme, ssd, hdd;

+> [!DANGER]
+> it may brick your device.

 ```
 #!/bin/bash